essenciary/GenieTodoMVC/documentation/deployment.md

   database: db/prod.sqlite3
 ```

 SearchLight will create the `prod.sqlite3` database next time we start the app in the `prod` environment.
-Let's see how it's done.

 #### Starting the application in production

 By default Genie apps start in development, as that is the logical first step once an app is created: to develop it.
 But we
 can easily change the active environment at any time - however, this must be done when the app is started, in order to allow
 the proper loading of the environment's settings.
-As such, changing the environment requires restarting the app.
+Otherwise, changing the environment when the app is running requires restarting the app.

 ##### Using environment variables